What Does a Solar Warranty Cover?

 A panel manufacturer warranty does not cover the labor involved with replacing or repairing failed equipment.
 A workmanship warranty is just what it sounds like; it covers the work the contractor did/will do on your solar system.
 A manufacturer warranty will save you on the cost of replacing faulty equipment.
 However, it may not cover the labor costs associated with the replacement.
 These costs, understandably, can be unexpected and alarming for homeowners.

 Ask your solar contractor if they offer you a workmanship warranty on their installation work.
-If they do, it is important to review with them what exactly is covered and for how long.
+If they do, it is important to review with them what exactly is covered, the length of the warranty, and how long the solar panels will last.
 Depending on what region you live in, your contractor may offer you a 5,10,15 or even a lifetime (as long as you own the home) workmanship warranty.
 This can save you big in the long run on future repairs and maintenance work.

 Conclusion

-In summary, make sure you review each of these warranties with your solar provider of choice.
+In summary, make sure you review each of these warranties with your solar provider of choice and go over anything that void a warranty.
 If you are still shopping for solar, get multiple quotes to compare workmanship warranties to get the best coverage possible.

 Solar Negotiators offers a lifetime workmanship warranty on our work through our maintenance division Solar Maintenance Pros.
-Get a quote from us now by calling 844-OWN-SOLAR or clicking the link below to schedule your free virtual sales quote.
+Get a quote from Solar Negotiators now by calling 844-OWN-SOLAR or clicking the link below to schedule your free virtual sales quote.